Finding DoRI: Discovery of Retained Images in Diffusion Models: Background and Related Work

 \subsection{Text-to-Image Generation with Diffusion Models}

 Diffusion models~\citep{song2020,ho2020} (DMs) are a class of generative models trained by gradually corrupting training images by adding Gaussian noise and training a model $\bm{\epsilon}_{\bm{\theta}}$ to predict the noise that has been added.
 Once trained, DMs generate new images by starting from pure noise $\vx_T\sim \mathcal{N}(\bm{0}, \bm{I})$ and progressively denoising it.
 At each time step $t=T, \ldots, 1$, the model $\bm{\epsilon}_{\bm{\theta}}$ predicts the noise $\bm{\epsilon}_{\bm{\theta}}(\vx_t, t, \vy)$ needed for the denoising step.
 In the domain of text-to-image generation, the denoising process is guided by a text prompt $\vp$, which is transformed into a text embedding $\vy$ by a text encoder.
+We discuss more technical details on their training in \Cref{appx:DMs}.